Congregate Settings

 As per the latest Ministry of Health Guidance, Ottawa Public Health (OPH) would like to call attention to the recommendations regarding transfers and repatriations to Long Term Care Homes (LTCHs), Retirement Homes (RH) and congregate living settings.
 Residents are no longer required to be tested prior to or upon repatriation to their home if they do not present with symptoms.
 It is however, recommended that facilities screen the resident upon entry and act accordingly.

-For COVID-19 specific guidance on testing and isolation, please refer to the MOHs’ Infectious Disease Protocol Appendix 1: Case Definitions and Disease-Specific Information; Coronavirus Disease 2019 (COVID-19). and the MOH’s Recommendations for Outbreak Prevention and Control in Institutions and Congregate Living Settings or OPH’s COVID-19 Testing and Care Information page.
+For COVID-19 specific guidance on testing and isolation, please refer to the MOHs’ Infectious Disease Protocol Appendix 1: Case Definitions and Disease-Specific Information Disease; Coronavirus Disease 2019 (COVID-19). and the MOH’s Recommendations for Outbreak Prevention and Control in Institutions and Congregate Living Settings or OPH’s COVID-19 Testing and Care Information page.

 *High risk settings include acute care settings such as hospitals, including complex continuing care facilities; congregate living settings, including, Long-Term Care, retirement homes, First Nation elder care lodges, group homes, shelters, hospices, correctional institutions, and hospital schools.